 Sandra Lau Martins

-Other performances include the Gina Bachauer Piano Festival in Salt Lake City, Utah; ORF Radiokulturhaus in Vienna; Esterhazy Palace in Leobersdorf, Austria; Thomaskirche in Leipzig, Germany; Kumho Art Hall in Seoul; the Academic Community Hall in Hong Kong; Abraham Goodman House in New York; Beverly Hills Library Sunday Concert Series; the opening of the O’Neill Hall of Music at the University of Notre Dame; Museo de Bellas Artes in Mexico City; Teatro Sala Higinio Ruvalcaba in Gudalajara, Mexico; the Budapest Museum in Hungary; Palais de l’Athenee in Geneva, Switzerland; Musée International de la Croix-Rouge Geneva, Switzerland; the Conservatoire Américain at Fontainebleau, France; and the Biblioteca Pública da Horta, Portugal.
+Other performances include the Gina Bachauer Piano Festival in Salt Lake City, Utah; ORF Radiokulturhaus in Vienna; Esterhazy Palace in Leobersdorf, Austria; Thomaskirche in Leipzig, Germany; Kumho Art Hall in Seoul; the Academic Community Hall in Hong Kong; Abraham Goodman House in New York; Beverly Hills Library Sunday Concert Series; O’Neill Hall of Music at the University of Notre Dame; Museo de Bellas Artes in Mexico City; Teatro Sala Higinio Ruvalcaba in Gudalajara, Mexico; the Budapest Museum in Hungary; Palais de l’Athenee in Geneva, Switzerland; Musée International de la Croix-Rouge Geneva, Switzerland; the Conservatoire Américain at Fontainebleau, France; and the Biblioteca Pública da Horta, Portugal.

 As an educator, Sandra has taught piano and chamber music at the University of Toronto and the Royal Conservatory of Music.
 At Stanford she taught various levels of undergraduate music theory and developed original classes for the Continuing Studies Program; at the University of Michigan she coached vocal students as well as taught keyboard harmony.
 She has been a master class teacher at the University of Notre Dame and has kept a private teaching studio since 1993.
 She has been invited to adjudicate such events as the the Royal Conservatory of Music’s Tom Thomson Competition in Toronto, Royal Conservatory of Music examinations, National Guild Auditions, MMTA Student Achievement Testing, Los Angeles Chinese Music Teachers’ Association Piano Competition, and the Canadian JUNO Awards.